Are you looking for IXL reviews to decide whether it will work for you?

 There is a UK edition to IXL which follows the UK curriculum and has UK spellings and UK money.
 I am pleased I have had the opportunity to review the American version for you though.
-As in my opinion although there are a few negatives for UK students (please see below) it has more subjects to study.
-Check it out here for 20% off.

 What is IXL?